COVID-19 privacy statement

 - understand information about patient access to health services and adult social care services and the availability and capacity of those services or that care

-- monitor and manage the response to COVID-19 by health and social care bodies and the government, including providing information to the public
+- monitor and manage the response to COVID-19 by health and social care bodies and the government, including providing information to the public about COVID-19 and its effectiveness and information about capacity, medicines, equipment, supplies, services and the workforce within the health services and adult social care services

 - for research and planning in relation to COVID-19